Imperial Route of the Community of Madrid: The Herrerian style

 The church of San Bernabé (16th century) is another notable example of Herrerian architecture.
 Unlike the two previous temples, it was erected entirely in this Renaissance style, without taking advantage of the remains of previous constructions.
 Its author was Francisco de Mora, a disciple of Juan de Herrera, who carried out the work in record time.
-It took only two years (1594-1595) to inaugurate this church of a single nave, crowned by a barrel vault, with transverse arches.
+It took only two years (1594–1595) to inaugurate this church of a single nave, crowned by a barrel vault, with transverse arches.
 It is located in El Escorial, whose term was chosen by Philip II to build the Royal Monastery and from which, in times of Charles III, the current municipality of San Lorenzo de El Escorial, where the aforementioned monument is located, was segregated.

 Torrelodones also echoed the architectural trends of Juan de Herrera, who signed his last work during his lifetime in this town.
 This is the Real Aposento de Torrelodones, of which only the foundations are preserved.
 It was built to facilitate the rest of Philip II, in his travels from Madrid to San Lorenzo de El Escorial, by the Camino Real de Valladolid.
 In this village we also find the Fountain of El Caño (16th century), a work of monumental nature that the neighbors financed to make the Court's stay more pleasant.
 The Herrerian influence is notable.

 The need for lodging became evident while the Royal Monastery was being built.
-In this regard, the monastery of Prestado, located in El Escorial, stands out, although the building is much earlier than the 16th century.
+In this regard, the monastery of Prestado, located in El Escorial, stands out, although the building is much older than the 16th century.
 It was reconverted to adapt it as a place of residence for Philip II, who lived there intermittently during the 21 years that the works lasted.
 It is an old mountain mansion, which, in its renovation, incorporated certain Herrerian elements.